MaslowCommunityGarden/Maslow-Ring-System/INSTRUCTIONS.md

 ### Step 8: Generate Gcode

 Next, we need to generate the gcode file which Maslow will use to cut the parts.
-The design files for the sled can be downloaded [here](https://github.com/MaslowCNC/Mechanics/blob/master/SVG%20Files/SledFiles.zip), if you already have a preferred piece of software to generate gcode files.

-If you don't have a favorite piece of software already there are step by step instructions to use the free online MakerCAM program [here](https://github.com/MaslowCNC/Mechanics/wiki/Generating-Gcode-Using-MakerCAM).
+The design files for the sled can be downloaded under the "files" tab on this page.
+If you already have a preferred piece of software to generate gcode files feel free to use it, if not there are step by step instructions to use the free online MakerCAM program [here](https://github.com/MaslowCNC/Mechanics/wiki/Generating-Gcode-Using-MakerCAM).

 A video describing how to use the free online Easel software is available [here](https://vimeo.com/253064466).